HTML-Earth/BlenderReliveAddon/readme.txt

 (7) Just press the "BATCH RENDER" button to start rendering.

 You can also specify a "Render pass name".
 This will be appended to the name of each exported file.
-If you write "emissive", it will also disable transparency and hide the "Lights" collection.
+If it ends with "emissive", it will also disable transparency and hide the "Lights" collection.